jamesonknutson/disable-copilot-comment-completions/README.md

 - `disable-copilot-comment-completions.debug`: Boolean indicating whether or not the extension should log what it's doing to an output channel.

+- `disable-copilot-comment-completions.configurationTarget`: Specifies where you want the extension to write it's changes to (defaults to the global/user `settings.json` file).
+Useful for preventing the extension from erroneously modifying a `.vscode/settings.json` file that's tracked by git.

 ## Commands

 - `disable-copilot-comment-completions.toggle`: Toggles `disable-copilot-comment-completions.active` state (disables or enables the extension's functionality).
 You can bind this to a keyboard shortcut if you'd like.
 You can also disable/enable the extension by clicking the status bar item on the bottom right.
 (Command Palette: `Toggle Copilot Scope Inhibitor`)